-Headquartered in Dallas, City Credit Union’s field of membership (FOM) is primarily residency based, with individuals who reside, work, worship, attend school or volunteer in the Texas counties of Collin, Cooke, Dallas, Denton, Ellis, Grayson, Kaufman, or Rockwall eligible to join.
+Headquartered in Dallas, City Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live, work, worship, or attend school in the Texas counties of Collin, Cooke, Dallas, Denton, Ellis, Grayson, Kaufman, or Rockwall eligible to join.

 Credit Union Overview

-City CU has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 5.76% (excellent) based on September 30, 2014 data.
-In the past year, City CU has increased its total deposits by $7.44 Million, an excellent annual growth rate of 3.11%.
-Please refer to our financial overview of City CU for more details.
+City Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.57% (excellent) based on December 31, 2018 data.
+In the past year, City CU has increased its total non-brokered deposits by $48.08 million, an excellent annual growth rate of 14.23%.
+Please refer to our financial overview of City CU (NCUA Charter # 67669) for more details.

-City CU’s history began in 1942 with a mere $50 in deposits, which was the minimum amount required to qualify for a State of Texas Credit Union Charter.
+City Credit Union’s history began in 1942 with a mere $50 in deposits – the minimum amount required to qualify for a State of Texas Credit Union Charter.
 In August 1942, the first financial statement showed total assets of $1,821, total cash of $1,712, and $100 in loans.
-In the past 72 years, City CU has grown to become Texas’ 51st largest credit union, with more than 36,00 members and assets in excess of over $467 million.
+Over the past 77 years, City CU has grown to become Texas’ 51st largest credit union, with more than 36,00 members and assets in excess of over $467 million.

-When compared to other similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit and available to Texas residents, City CU's 60-month CD leads the competition.
+When compared to similar length-of-term IRAs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to within the FOM, City Credit Union's 4-year IRA CD APY currently ranks first.